Learn more about Cataract Surgery

 For more information on activities to avoid after Cataract Surgery, click here.

-As a minor procedure, patients undergoing Cataract Surgery can return home on the same day as their procedure.
-While you may notice an immediate improvement in your vision, it can take a few weeks for your eye(s) to fully recover.
+As Cataract Surgery is a minor procedure (you won’t need to be put to sleep), you will be able to return home on the same day as your treatment.
+Many patients notice an immediate improvement in their vision; however, it can take. a few weeks for your eye(s) to fully recover.

 For more information about your recovery after Cataract Surgery, click here.